eduardovillao/validate-action/readme.txt

 == Description ==

-With this plugins you can create a custom message for redirect your customer to WhatsApp after checkout with all order data.
+With this plugins you can creates a custom message for redirect your customer to WhatsApp after checkout with all order data.

 Also, you can add a button in product page, cart page or use the Elementor Widget for add a button in any page and select what product get with the click.